-This student loan giant may be out of the game, but there are lots of other options out there.
+This student loan giant may be out of the game, but there are lots of other options.

 Why doesn’t Bank of America offer student loans anymore?

-Second was a government move toward providing student loans themselves, rather than through middlemen companies like Sallie Mae.
+- Government-issued federal loans.
+Just before the recession, the government also started to move toward providing student loans itself, rather than through companies like Sallie Mae.
 The 2007 College Cost Reduction and Access Act cut government subsidies for private student loans, making them more expensive for banks to issue at competitive rates.
-For many banks, student loans just weren’t making enough money.

-After ending its private loans program, Bank of America continued offering federal student loans for several years.
-But it shut down that program in 2015 as well.
+After ending its private loans program, Bank of America continued offering federal student loans until 2015.
 Bank of America is only one of several big banks to back out of the student lending game since 2008, along with JPMorgan Chase.

 3 best Bank of America student loan alternatives